richarddelome/density_metrics/README.md

 In "outputs", besides the raw numbers, you can find :
 - A big file with all the cleaned results in one place.
 - A similar file specifically for Europe, with estimates for all NUTS regions at each level and a comparison with official population numbers;
 - A similar file for the US, with estimates for each county.
-Weirdly, thus one has very similar results across datasets.
+Weirdly, this is the only one where the estimates are similar accross the 4 datasets.
 - An excel file with comparisons of the metric across scales and dataset